GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 The same as all global capabilities, the `Check Code Owner` global capability is assigned on the `All-Projects` project in the `Global Capabilities` access section.

+### <a id="checkCodeOwnerConfigFiles">Check Code Owner Config Files

+Global capability that allows a user to call the [Check Code Owner Config Files](#check-code-owner-config-files) REST endpoint.

+Administrators have this capability implicitly assigned.

 ---